resolutionathens/facilitron-news/content/about-facilitron.md

 ---
-title: "About Facilitron"
+title: About Facilitron
-type: "about-facilitron"
-page: "/about-facilitron.html"
 layout: single
+page: /about-facilitron.html
+description: This is the Facilitron about page.
+We'll fix it up once we have content.
+type: about-facilitron
 ---

 ## About Facilitron